haddocking/powerfit/README.md

 will update you about the progress of the search if you are using it interactively in the shell.

+Running powerfit in a docker container named powerfit on data located at a hypothetical `/path/to/data` on your machine can be done as follows:

+    docker run --rm -v /path/to/data:/data powerfit \
+        powerfit /data/<map> <resolution> /data/<pdb> -d /data

 ### Options